Why incorporate an offshore company in Singapore in 2021

 Like other companies in Singapore, your offshore company needs to identify its designated financial year-end.

 This happens during the time of incorporation of the offshore company.

-It is an annual accounting period which does not require to start on January 1 and end on December 31 — choose period depending on your business cycle.
+It is an annual accounting period that does not require to start on January 1 and end on December 31 — choose a period depending on your business cycle.

 All Singapore offshore companies need to maintain proper books of accounts.
 This is a requirement for all companies in the country.

 The financial statements and records of all transactions need to be maintained for a minimum of five years.